JamesGunby/d3-project-public/README.md

 This chosen data comprises of climate data spanning from the 18th century to 21st century.
 For the sake of accuracy, I limited the data to the 1920s and later.
 In order to best demonstrate changes in climate over time, I decided to have it represented by a pair of maps side-by-side where the user can change the represented month and year for each map individually, allowing for at-a-glance views of the change.
 A second line graph is also represented that shows the global average temperature for a selected month over time from 1920 to 2013.
 The user can also select a country for the line graph to see how that country's climate has changed over time.

+The grade for this project was an A-.

 ## Set up

 This project requires Node.js to be installed.